 On March 24, the court in Hachette et al. v.
 Internet Archive wholly rejected IA’s fair use defense constructed on the theory called Controlled Digital Lending (CDL).
 Prior to and since that ruling, various parties have tried to characterize this case as an attack by the publishers against the core function of libraries, alleging that libraries either already depend, or will come to depend, on CDL to meet the needs of communities in the digital age.

 It is easy to promote a message that says Library good.
 Publisher bad.
 And I get why various people, including policymakers and librarians, might respond to the slogan.
 But the populist message obscures what a convoluted, if not insidious, proposal CDL truly is.
-While it may be true that select libraries engage in limited activities, long exempted by statute, that certain vested interests now describe as akin to CDL, it is erroneous to suggest that CDL, as envisioned by its proponents, is inherent to library operations.
+While it may be true that select libraries engage in limited activities, long exempted by statute, which certain vested interests now describe as akin to CDL, it is erroneous to suggest that CDL, as envisioned by its proponents, is inherent to library operations.
 On the contrary, it is a complicated and expensive proposal—even if it were legal.

 The CDL theory, based on ideas first proposed by Professor Michelle Wu (Georgetown University), is fleshed out and advocated in a 2018 white paper written by Kyle Courtney (Library Futures Chair) and David R. Hansen (Authors Alliance Executive Director).
 According to their reading of the fair use doctrine in conjunction with first sale doctrine, Courtney and Hansen argue that libraries are legally permitted to erect their own ebook lending models by digitizing and then loaning digital books based on the number of legally obtained physical copies in the collection.